ni/nisystemlink-clients-python/docs/getting_started.rst

 * Append rows of data to a table, query for rows of data from a table, and decimate table data.

-* Export table data as a comma-separated values (CSV) file to view the data in a spreadsheet editor.
+* Export table data as a comma-separated values (CSV) file.

 Examples
 ~~~~~~~~